Sheetalrana190/SEP_Assignment_2/README.md

 2. Diverse Data Sources: Ensure that the training data comes from diverse sources to minimize inherent biases.
 This includes considering different demographics, geographies, and contexts.
 3. Regular Audits: Conduct regular audits of the training data to identify and address any biases.
 This can involve statistical analysis and manual reviews.
 4. Feedback Loop: Implement a feedback loop where AI developers and users can report biases they encounter.
 This helps in continuously improving the dataset.
 By implementing these strategies, your client can create a more effective and fair AI development process.
 Does this help address the issues your client is facing?

+Remark : The lecture slides from wee4 to week 6 and the Microsoft copilot prompt help me and guided me for the assignment